Concordium/concordium-rosetta/readme.md

 ## Implementation status

 All required features of the Rosetta specification v1.4.10 are implemented.
-Detailed status descriptions are given in the sections below.

-The descriptions don't explain the intended behavior/usage according to the specification.
+The sections below describe how the implementations behave relative to the specification.
-See the linked pages to the official documentation or the example section below (TODO) for details on this.
+To learn more about the intended behavior and usage of the endpoints, see the official documentation (linked) or the example section below (TODO).

 ### Data API